upper-town/web_app/README.md

 ### Rails Controllers

-A controller should contain application layer code regarding the request/response cycle and delegate business logic to services, queries, jobs, or concepts.
+A controller should contain application layer code regarding the request/response cycle and delegate business logic to data models, services, queries, jobs, or concepts.

 It should set instance variables to be used by views.